sarvarip/Protein-prediction-pipeline/README.md

 # Protein-prediction-pipeline

-Repository for Imperial-MIT IROP project about An open-source machine learning pipeline tuned for predicting short peptides with therapeutic activities
+Repository for Imperial-MIT IROP project about an open-source machine learning pipeline tuned for predicting short peptides with therapeutic activities

+For more information see readme.docx or email Peter Sarvari (ps5714@ic.ac.uk)